Alexis Sablone

 At the time, Alexis decided to focus on her studies attending Barnard College and obtaining a degree in architecture from Columbia University in 2008.
 Even with the intensity of her studies and limited sleep, Alexis “remained immersed in the vibrant New York skate scene” (Buckheit).
 She did have to explain to her sponsor éS both her aversion to contests and her work load.
 “I told them I didn’t want them to have expectations of me that I wasn’t in a place to fulfill.
 I just wanted to go to school and skate for fun and not feel like I was pissing anyone off at the skate companies in the meantime.”

-Upon graduation, with limited funds, Alexis reconsidered her previous response to competitions.
+Upon graduation, with limited funds, Alexis reconsidered her previous response to competitions since she wanted to live like an artist and not have a regular job.
 The timing was right, a kitchen fire at the restaurant she was working at meant financial instability, and the skateboard contest scene was finally offering big prize money for women.
 Alexis was encouraged to enter the Maloof Money Cup, and she spontaneously entered arriving as an alternate and came sixth even with her wheel falling off and heavy bails.

 Following her graduation in 2016, Alexis’ skateboarding career skyrocketed starting with a feature in the November 2016 issue of Transworld, with photos by Richard Hart:

-• In 2017, Alexis was offered a pro model for WKND Skateboards and was their first female member of the team, which was long overdue.
+• In 2017, Alexis was offered a pro model for WKND Skateboards and was their first female member of the team, while also providing art direction for graphics and animations.

 • Her exhibit at Extension Gallery (located above Orchard Skateshop, her long-time sponsor) in Boston showcases her animations, illustrations, and board designs.